A bloodied Billy Roper. (Photo courtesy of Southern Poverty Law Center)

 Residents of Harrison, in Boone County, Arkansas, want to move beyond the town's racist history.
-The trouble is, the Knights of the Klu Klux Klan have settled in the area and made it their national headquarters.
-On March 15, the Klan and other racist groups are planning to convene in Harrison for a “White Man's March,” part of a national day of rallies mustered by the white supremacist website StormFront.org.
+The trouble is, the Knights of the Ku Klux Klan have settled in the area and made it their national headquarters.
+On the 15th of March, the Klan and other racist groups are planning to convene in Harrison for a “White Man's March”, part of a national day of rallies mustered by the white supremacist website StormFront.org.

-Race riots in 1905 and 1909 drove out most of the black population from Harrison, establishing it as a “sundown town”—a term applied to thousands of municipalities in the Deep South during the days of Jim Crow where it was unsafe to walk the streets at night if your skin was the wrong color.
+Race riots in 1905 and 1909 drove out most of the black population from Harrison, establishing it as a “sundown town” – a term applied to thousands of municipalities in the Deep South during the days of Jim Crow where it was unsafe to walk the streets at night if your skin was the wrong colour.
 The number of minorities living in Harrison has remained low ever since.
 According to census figures, blacks make up just .3 percent of Harrison's 13,000 citizens.

-“We are not the only former sundown town in the world,” said Harrison mayor Jeff Crocket, who is designating March 15 as Love Your Neighbor Day.
+“We are not the only former sundown town in the world,” said Harrison mayor Jeff Crocket, who is designating the 15th of March as Love Your Neighbour Day.
 “There are tons of ex-sundowns around; some were much worse than we were.
 The problem Harrison has is that ever since the Robb family decided to migrate here, every time something appears in the news media about them it says Harrison, Arkansas.”

 There isn't much Mayor Crocket can do to rid Harrison of the racists who have gravitated to the community, but he has established a diversity task force comprising himself and local citizenry in the hope of making the town more welcoming to minorities.
-On April 2, they will be hosting a youth nonviolence summit together with the Arkansas Martin Luther King Jr. Commission.
+On the 2nd of April, they will be hosting a youth nonviolence summit together with the Arkansas Martin Luther King Jr. Commission.
 Children from across the state will arrive in Harrison to learn about the civil-rights movement and the peaceful struggle for racial equality.

-“We should judge people not by the color of their skin but by the character of their heart,” he said, drawing on the words of Martin Luther King.
+“We should judge people not by the colour of their skin, but by the character of their heart,” he said, drawing on the words of Martin Luther King.
 “And I know that the character in the heart of black communities in Detroit and Cleveland and Kansas City, Missouri, is not a good one.”

-The Knights trace their lineage back to original opponents of Reconstruction who murdered, lynched, and otherwise terrorized black families throughout the South.
+The Knights trace their lineage back to original opponents of Reconstruction, who murdered, lynched and otherwise terrorised black families throughout the South.
 These days, however, the group has adopted a subtler approach to racism.

 Tom's two granddaughters, Shelby and Charity Pendergraft, have formed a musical outfit of their own, called Heritage Connection.